 Question: Is the solstice the start of winter or the mid-point of winter?

-Answer: There is not a black-and-white answer—it depends.
-We follow what the astronomical calendar tells us.
+Answer: There is not a black-and-white answer to this question—it depends on which “winter” you follow!
 The solstice is the beginning of astronomical winter.
 (An almanac is defined as a “calendar of the heavens,” so we use the astronomical definition as well.)
 Astronomical seasons are based on the position of the Earth in relation to the Sun.
-However, meteorological seasons are based on the annual temperature cycle.
+In contrast, meteorological seasons are based on the annual temperature cycle and patterns.

 It is important for meteorologists to be able to compare climatological statistics for a particular season from one year to the next for agriculture, commerce, and a variety of other purposes.
 Thus, meteorologists break the seasons down into groupings of three months.
-Winter includes December, January, and February.
+Meteorological winter starts on December 1 and includes December, January, and February.

 Did you know?
 For the ancient Celts, the calendar was based around the solstices and equinoxes, marking the Quarter Days, with the mid-points called Cross-Quarter Days.
 Learn more about the Celtic calendar.